bilyiv/request-data-bundle/README.md

 # Request data bundle

-This bundle allows you to represent already validated request data in a structured way by creating specific classes.
+This bundle allows you to represent request data in a structured and useful way by creating request data classes.

-Some features: query parameters type normalization, `json` request body deserialization, data validation.
+It supports query parameters type normalization, request body deserialization.

 ## Getting started